 Generally speaking, no. Under the Internal Revenue Code, it is the gift-giver (the “donor”) who is liable for any gift tax that is owed.
 The recipient (the “donee”) may agree to pay the tax under certain circumstances, but this is an arrangement that requires careful planning in light of current federal tax laws and regulations.

 However, a donee of a lifetime gift could potentially end up owing substantial income tax when he or she disposes of the gifted asset in the future.
 Unlike gifts upon death, lifetime gifts do not receive a stepped-up tax basis.
 Your donees will receive your current basis in your gifted assets, and they will owe income tax on any appreciation at the time of sale.
+For more information on your specific scenario, contact our estate and gift tax attorneys for advice.

 Q: What are the current exclusions and exemptions for lifetime gifts?